Wave Petunias

 Why You Want to Grow Wave Petunias

-Wave petunias are one of the most versatile flowers you can grow.
+Wave petunias are one of the most adaptable flowers you can grow.
 They can be grown in containers, hanging baskets, or directly in the ground.

 The cascading growth habit of some varieties makes them perfect for covering large areas, while their compact size compatriots make them a great choice for smaller spaces.